 #### Per-call budget (agent sets)

 - **Broadcast**: total budget is `target_providers × credits_per_provider` (both required fields).
+The CLI issues the Gig PA mandate for you when you pass `--principal-agent-id <agt_id>` (or have `agentId` in `~/.linkedclaw/config.yaml`).

-If the user hasn't given a budget, pick a conservative default (~100 for small invokes, short sessions with `max_messages: 5`, broadcasts with `target_providers: 3`, `credits_per_provider: 5`) and surface it in the response so they know what it cost.
+If the user hasn't given a budget, pick a conservative default (~100 for small invokes, short sessions with `--max-messages 5`, broadcasts with `target_providers: 3`, `credits_per_provider: 5`) and surface it in the response so they know what it cost.

 #### Chain ceiling (server enforces — `auto_spend_ceiling`)